A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

-\begin{proof} Without loss of generality we assume that $B$ is a minimal center, minimal binary absorbing set, or minimal PC subuniverse.
-Let us reduce the domain $D_{x}^{(s)}$ to $B$.
-By Lemma~\ref{ConstraintPropagation}, either we get a contradiction, or we get a 1-consistent reduction.
-We consider two cases.
-If we get a contradiction, then we consider the tree-formula $\Upsilon$ from Lemma~\ref{ConstraintPropagation}.
-First, we consider the minimal set of variables $\{x_{1},\ldots,x_{k}\}$ from $\Upsilon$ whose parent is $x$ such that $\Upsilon^{(s)}(x_{1},\ldots,x_{k})$ does not have tuples in $B^{k}$.
-Since $\Theta$ is 1-consistent, $k\ge 2$.
-If $B$ is a binary absorbing set, then we get a contradiction with Lemma~\ref{AbsLessThanThree}.
+Case 2.
+There exists a tree-formula $\Upsilon\in\ExpShort(\Theta)$ such that $\Upsilon^{(\top)}$ has no solutions.
+We consider the minimal set of variables $\{x_{1},\ldots,x_{k}\}$ from $\Upsilon$ whose parent is $x$ such that $\Upsilon^{(s)}(x_{1},\ldots,x_{k})$ does not have any tuple in $B^{k}$.
+Since $\Theta^{(s)}$ is 1-consistent and $\Upsilon$ is a tree-formula, $k\ge 2$.
+If $B$ is a binary absorbing subuniverse, then we get a contradiction with Lemma~\ref{AbsLessThanThree}.
 For other cases with $k=2$ we get a contradiction from Corollary~\ref{PathStability}.
-If $k\ge 3$ and $B$ is a center then we get a contradiction with Lemma~\ref{CenterLessThanThree}.
-If $k\ge 3$ and $B$ is a PC subuniverse then we get a contradiction with Corollary~\ref{PCLessThanThree}.
+If $k\ge 3$ and $B$ is a center then we get a contradiction with Corollary~\ref{CenterLessThanThree}.
+If $k\ge 3$ and $B$ is a PC subuniverse then we get a contradiction with Corollary~\ref{PCLessThanThree}. \end{proof}